MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 :::image type="content" source="media/filter-time-date-range.png" alt-text="Filter by time or date range.":::

 For most reports, select **+ Add condition**, to select a dimension or segment to filter the report.
+For more information, see [View and create segments](segments.md).

 ## Edit a custom report